Squ1rrel-K/python_folder_listener/README.md

 ## About python_folder_listener

-python_folder_listener is a folder listener writen by python, which monitors file movement event in one specific folder constantly and writes such information into an Excel file.
+python_folder_listener is a folder listener writen by python, which monitors file movement events in one specific folder constantly and writes such information into an Excel file.

 ## How to use